 That said, you should include specific and measurable results such as “increased performance 30% over previous year” or “drove $1M in new business through x, y, z” to show personal growth over time as well as your impact on business performance.

-In addition to their professional strengths, successful MBA applicants are active in their communities, in athletics, within neighborhood organizations, etc. Including these details on your resume shows readers other aspects of your candidacy.
+In addition to their professional strengths, successful MBA applicants are active in their communities, athletics, neighborhood organizations, etc. Including these details on your resume shows readers other aspects of your candidacy.
 This is another way you can both embrace your uniqueness (per point 1) and set yourself apart from your peers.
+For more tips on writing MBA application resume, check out our blog “What is an MBA Resume?”

 4) Select and prepare your recommenders carefully